 2- The EBA stress test requires banks to report both transitional and fully loaded results under CRR3; this requires the execution of additional calculations and implementation of supporting data processes.

-3- The changes in classification of assets require targeted effort on the modelling side, stress test approach and related data structures.
+3- The changes in classification of assets require targeted effort on the modeling side, stress test approach and related data structures.

 4- Implementation of the Standardized Approach output floor as part of the stress test logic.